John M Nelson Conservancy

 We invite you to check the current weather conditions in real time by using the Weather Underground app on your smart phone or go to www.wunderground.com on your computer.
 Our station’s designation is “KCACAMPN10”.

 We invite you to attend our monthly Board meetings on the second Saturday of each month at 8:00AM in the Conservancy building; 388 Smith Drive, Camp Nelson.
-The next meeting will be May 13th.
+The next meeting will be January 11 th , 2025.
+The December 2024 meeting will not occur.

 Check-out the web page at;